-This Downtown in December article features a host of family fun ideas.
+This Downtown in December article features a host of family fun things to do in OKC this winter.
 We recently partnered with Visit OKC to share “24 Hours of Winter Family Fun” on their website and Instagram account.
 Now I want to share all the fun with you here.

 Oklahoma City is FILLED with opportunities for family fun.
 For over 10 years, we have called OKC home and know that there is still so much we haven’t explored yet.
 So this December we took 24 hours and made a plan to revisit some of our favorite places and try a few new things.
 We teamed up with VisitOKC and shared our adventures live on their instagram page.
 Take a look at the video Visit OKC created of our weekend.

 It was a lot of fun, but I quickly discovered that there is so much I haven’t done or seen in my own hometown.
 Bad thing is, I’m sure I’m not alone.

 Whether you are visiting Oklahoma City this winter or live here, like I do, this article is for you.
 It will give you a few ideas that will spark family fun featuring Downtown in December events and area attractions.

 All over downtown Oklahoma City, there are special holiday events.
 One of the most popular is the Devon Ice Rink in the Myriad Gardens.
 Oklahoma winter weather can be a little unpredictable an temperatures are often mild.
 On the weekend we visited in mid December is was in the high 60’s outside.
 But at the Devon Ice Rink, we can strap on ice skates and ice skate no matter what the weather is outside.